Day to day management of virtual machines yields some interesting lessons. Here are 10 recommendations for working with VMware vCenter 5.1.

 I'll admit I was never a fan of the performance counters available in Windows systems.
 They seem too kludgy and cumbersome to set up.
 VMware offers some performance details under the Performance tab of each VM, which can give you a quick and easy glimpse as to how the virtual host is running:

-Snapshots make virtualization fun, since you can restore a host to a prior state after you’ve completely mangled it (hopefully through experimentation only on a test host, but you get the picture).
-Snapshots aren’t without a price tag, however – they take up disk space and slow down the cloning process, so they should be periodically removed once it is unnecessary to keep them.
+Snapshots make virtualization fun, since you can restore a host to a prior state after you've completely mangled it (hopefully through experimentation only on a test host, but you get the picture).
+Snapshots aren't without a price tag, however – they take up disk space and slow down the cloning process, so they should be remove them, but make sure to test these first and don't run the latter unless you're positive the snapshots won't be needed.

 10. Know your database